MohaimenH/MohaimenH/README.md

 I am currently a:

+- Software Engineer at Deloitte

+Previously I was a:

 - Software Engineer at Quadratica
+- Junior Software Engineer at Deloitte
 - Software Engineer / Research Assistant at Lassonde School of Engineering
 - Tutorial Instructor at Lassonde School of Engineering (ENG2001)

-Previously I was a:

-- Software Engineer at Deloitte
 - Junior Backend Engineer at Centre for Refugee Studies (York University)

 Currently working on: